-One of the core features of Microsoft Teams, as a collaboration hub, is a file-sharing function.
-In this blog post we’re gonna cover a few situations when file-sharing takes place, and show how to handle them.
+One of the core features of Microsoft Teams, as a collaboration hub, is the file-sharing function.
+In this blog post we’re going to cover a few situations when file-sharing takes place, and show you how to handle them.

-Now and then, you might want to share a file with somebody outside your Team.
-For example, a member of the Marketing Team might want to show advertising receipts to the Finance Team.
+Now and then, you might want to share a file with somebody outside your team.
+For example, a member of the Marketing Team might want to show advertising receipts to a member of the Finance Team.

-Sharing files with members of multiple Microsoft Teams
+How to share files with members of multiple Microsoft Teams?

-What if you want to share a file with another Team, or a couple of them?
-You wouldn’t want to have to list all those Team members in a sharing dialog – it would take too long.
+What if you want to share a file with another team, or a couple of them?
+Let’s say you want to share Legal Documents 2019 files with teams Finance and Team Leads.
+You wouldn’t want to have to list all those team members in a sharing dialog – it would take too long.
 You might not even know all of them.
 So what should you do?

-- Add permissions to the members of the other Teams with which you want to share the file
+- Add permissions to the members of the other team with which you want to share the file

 This way you will have one file to which all the different Team members have access, without wasting much time on sharing with each individual member.

 How to share Microsoft Teams files with guest users?

 Besides the above-mentioned situations, it can happen that a Team member wants to share files with people outside the company (guests).
 Let’s say that the Finance Team has to send some documents to the company’s accounting firm.